dm9gp/Colpitts-PCB/README.md

 To make the Oscillator you will need a Breadboard or to print the PCB or have the PCB printed for you.
 The PCB file is in "Fritzing" format .fzz.
-You can open it in "Fritzing" (https://fritzing.org/) to first CHECK it, modify it as you wish and even have it printed by a PCB printing service of your choice such as AISLER (https://aisler.net/).
+You can open it in "Fritzing" (https://fritzing.org/) to first check it, modify it as you wish and even have it printed by a PCB printing service of your choice such as AISLER (https://aisler.net/).

 You will also need the componets listed below.